Package 'geobounds'

 Description

-This function stores the cache_dir path on your local machine and loads it for future sessions.
-Use gb_detect_cache_dir() to find the cache directory path.
+Sets the active cache directory and optionally saves it for future sessions.
+Use gb_detect_cache_dir() to find the active cache directory.

 Usage